Corruption & Sex Scandals: Can Trust of Public Leadership Be Restored?

 Ethics are important for public officials, whether elected or non-elected.
 There is a need to apply a higher standard for those in pastoral leadership of faith-based institutions.
-There is also a need for re-sensitizing Americans to the unacceptable, unethical and immoral practices of individuals whether working for public or private organizations.

 Can You Legislate Morality?

-The first concern one might have is the ever popular argument that claims that you can’t legislate morality.
+Some argue that you can’t legislate morality.
 However, we pass laws against stealing, prostitution and lying under oath and all of these have a moral and ethical component to them.

 Policies in the Church Setting